-12. In the Encryption window, the default Encrypt Backup Data option is enabled with an encryption key preset by the system which provides the most secure protection.
+13. In the Encryption window, the default Encrypt Backup Data option is enabled with an encryption key preset by the system which provides the most secure protection.

-For best practice on managing your encryption key, refer to the following article. https://wiki.ahsay.com/doku.php?id=public:8015 faq:best practices for managing encryption key
+For best practices on managing your encryption key, refer to the following article: FAQ: Best practices for managing encryption key on AhsayOBM or AhsayACB